Food storage: Vegetables

-The guidelines vary for safe storage of vegetables under dry conditions.
+The guidelines for the safe storage of vegetables under dry conditions vary.
 This is because different vegetables have different characteristics; for example, tomatoes contain a lot of water, while root vegetables such as carrots and potatoes contain less.
-These factors, and many others, affect the amount of time that a vegetable can be kept in dry storage, as well as the temperature needed to preserve its usefulness.
+These factors, and many others, affect how long a vegetable can be kept in dry storage and the temperature required to preserve its usefulness.
 The following guideline shows the required dry storage conditions: